-It’s time for another working mum to share her story and her struggles.
+It’s time for another lady to share her story and her working mum struggles.
 I’ve had some great mums involved so far and you can read all of the guest posts for Interview With A Working mum here.

 Not all mums intend to return to work after having kids, but sometimes things happen that change your well-laid plans.
 This week’s guest blogger is Vicky from Beautiful You who planned to be a stay at home mum until her husband was made redundant…

 My name is Vicky and I am a 25 year old mum of one from Yorkshire.
 I share my home with my husband, Gary (29), daughter Laila (3), and our Patterdale terrier, Ronnie.

 I work in Business Development for a marketing agency.
 I also run my own blog.